girishg4t/dd-downloader/README.md

 ```
 datadog_filter:
-- mode => it can be `synchronous` or `parallel`, in `parallel` mode large time frame more than 10min is converted into 10 parallel chuck to reduce the time of download
 - query => logs will be filtered based on this query, verify it in datadog before using
 - from => from which date the logs need to be downloaded
 - to => to which date